 The system preferably includes at least one Advertising System Server 600.
-The main roles of the Advertising System Server 600 are to store Advertisements 50, transfer collect user feedback.
+The main roles of the Advertising System Server 600 are to store Advertisements 50, transfer the Advertisements 50 to the Local Computer 500, and 45 downloading advertisements and other information in the collect user feedback.
 The Local Computer 500 will initiate communication with the Advertising System Server 600.
 Each user is assigned a unique user-ID which can not be changed by the user.
 This user-ID is used by the Advertising System Server 600 to track each user's activity, including which Advertisements 50 have been downloaded to the user.

-When the Local Computer 500 connects to the Advertising System Server 600, the Local Computer 500 will upload the user's user-ID and the configuration and user preference Advertising System Server 600 uses this information to select the next Advertisement 50 to be downloaded.
+When the Local Computer 500 connects to the Advertising System Server 600, the Local Computer 500 will upload the user's user-ID and the configuration and user preference information to the Advertising System Server 600.
+The Advertising System Server 600 uses this information to select the next Advertisement 50 to be downloaded.
 The Local Computer 500 also may directly request a specific advertisement through the use of a unique Advertisement-ID 55 assigned to each Advertisement 50.
 If feedback information has been collected it also will be uploaded when the Local Computer 500 connects to the Advertising System Service.

-In an alternate embodiment of the present invention, the selected advertisement may be stored on any one of the 55 plurality of advertising system servers connected to the Network 700.
+In an alternate embodiment of the present invention, the selected advertisement may be stored on any one of the 65 plurality of advertising system servers connected to the Network 700.
 In this embodiment, the Local Computer 500 initiates communication with a predetermined advertising system server.
 The predetermined advertising system server will select the next Advertisement 50 to be downloaded and transmit the network address of the advertising system server storing the Advertisement 50.
 The Local Computer 500 uses the transmitted network address to request the selected Advertisement 50 from the appropriate advertising system server.

-The Advertisements 50 stored on the Advertising System Server 600 may be translatable to one or more natural languages.
+The Advertisements 50 stored on the Advertising System languages.
 The Advertising System Server 600 will use each user's native language-ID to transmit the appropriate natural language version of the Advertisement 50.